noxito/calc-DS/README.md

 ## Tested on:

-Nintendo DS Lite
-Nintendo DSi
-Nintendo 3DS
-iDeaS (DS emulator for Windows)
+Nintendo DS Lite - Nintendo DSi - New Nintendo 3DS - New Nintendo 2DS LL - iDeaS (DS emulator for Windows)

 ## Compiling